neurot/cljs-rn-showoff/README.md

 # ClojureScript React Native Showoff

+This is a project created with re-natal.
+Following instructions are mostly copied from their repositoriy.

 ## Development with Figwheel

 Initially the `index.*.js` files are generated with the production profile, ready for deployment.